 Your Redemption Draws Near

-The pre-trib rapture proponents often cite Luke 21:28 and seem totally unaware that such is glaringly misapplied because it’s out of context! out of context If we read from verse 25, the meaning is far from an any-moment pre-trib rapture, which has been cited for decades as being relevant for various events.
+The pre-trib rapture proponents often cite Luke 21:28 and seem totally unaware that such is glaringly misapplied because it’s out of context!
+If we read from verse 25, the meaning is far from an any-moment pre-trib rapture, which has been cited for decades as being relevant for various events.
 I heard John Hagee recently misapply the phrase, your redemption draws near to the four blood moons in 2014 and 2015.
 Here is the context of Luke 21:28:

 There will be signs in the sun, moon and stars.
 On the earth, nations will be in anguish and perplexity at the roaring and tossing of the sea.
 Men will faint from terror, apprehensive of what is coming on the world, for the heavenly bodies will be shaken.
 At that time they will see the Son of Man coming in a cloud with power and great glory.
 When these things begin to take place, stand up and lift up your heads, because your redemption is drawing near.
 (Luke 21:25-28)